abinaya-raghuraman/rhythmix/README.md

 This project is licensed under the MIT License.

 ---
-Made with ❤️ for Carnatic music lovers! 🎼
+Made with ❤️ by Abinaya